CSCI3100B6/FriendSync/server/README.md

 ## Quick start

+The recommanded java version is java 23.

 1. If `sh` is in environment
    Run `gradlew bootRun` to start the server
 2. If there is no `sh` in environment
    You need to install `gradle` to run the server.
-Recommand version is `Gradle 8.12.1`.
+Recommanded version is `Gradle 8.12.1`.
    Then run `gradle bootRun` to start the server.

 The server will run on the port `8088`.
 Please make sure the is no conflict on this port.